1 in 9 Australians have asthma. That is around 2.5 million people.

 — Dr. Dave Stukus (@AllergyKidsDoc) November 29, 2017

 There is no doubt asthma is a scary condition for both parents and children!
-Hopefully this study and additional research can continue to find ways to reduce the prevalence of asthma.
+Hopefully this study and additional research can continue to find ways to reduce the prevalence.

-For more information about asthma (including signs, symptoms and treatment) visit Asthma Australia’s website.
-Be sure to chat with your doctor if you are worried your child (or youself) suffer from asthma.
+For more information (including signs, symptoms and treatment) visit Asthma Australia’s website.
+Be sure to chat with your doctor if you are worried your child (or youself).

 However is there a link between heart burn pills, pregnancy and asthma?